Art therapy life coach, artist, photographer, designer—Gina believes that the purpose of the arts is to enrich and heal lives.

 Just a few short months ago, I uttered a statement to Master Alicea, at Alicea's Martial Arts School, about my desire to do an art exhibit/sale.
-What he said next set the plans in motions for all the planning and execution of my recent art show.
+What he said next set in motion all the planning and execution of my recent art show.

-- The poster for the event was designed by another dear friend, paid for, and then it was finally posted in my art page.
+- The poster for the event was designed by another dear friend, paid for, and then it was finally posted on my art page.

 - Upon posting, several other people came forward with a desire to help out in some way to the success of the show.

-I thought a lot about the movie called Field of Dreams that I watched several years ago.
-There were days that I wondered if I could physically get enough work ready for this event.
+I thought a lot about the movie Field of Dreams, which I watched several years ago.
+There were days when I wondered if I could physically get enough work ready for this event.
 It has been quite a journey over the last year, with illness and other setbacks, but I set out on a course to accomplish a goal.

 Here are some tips that I can pass on to you that I have learned from the experience.

-How, Where, When: What All Is Involved?
-How Do You Reach the Public?
+What Is Involved and How Do You Reach the Public?

-But the how, what, where, when..what all is involved tends to escape our abilities as artists.
+But the how, what, where, and when of everything involved tends to escape our abilities as artists.
 After all, we just want to produce our work, right?
 We don't really want the task of getting the work out there in front of our audience.
-Well, who else is going to do it for us....if not us?
-True, you could hire some technology guy behind a website to , but that takes a lot of money, and as artists, we may not necessarily have that kind of dough.
+Well, who else is going to do it for us...if not us?
+True, you could hire some technology guy behind a website, but that takes a lot of money, and as artists, we may not necessarily have that kind of dough.
 Well, maybe you do.
 I didn't.

 Remember, Remember the 5th of November

-The first thing to do is to establish the dates, allowing time to have some promotion materials printed.
+The first thing to do is to establish the dates, allowing time to have some promotional materials printed.